 - What is your onboarding process?
 Do clients have a dedicated success team?
 How much training/ onboarding support is included with the subscription?

 - What percentage of clients end up not adopting?
 What percentage only partially adopt (i.e., the board ends up using paper in addition to the software)?

 - What percentage of customers leave each year?

 - What kind of support do you provide your users?

 App Suitability: Whether your business is private, public, nonprofit or a government, look for a robust, yet flexible app that allows you to maintain your current governance practices and in some instances, heighten them, making it easier and more helpful for directors to perform their duties.
 A vendor should have clients like yours.
 If you’re a small nonprofit, ask for references of a similar makeup.
 Likewise, if you’re a Fortune 1000 company.

 Onboarding: A smart vendor knows that adoption of any new technology is a challenge and the onboarding experience is critical to the long-term success of the app.
-Every onboarding experience should be customized not only for each customer, but each individual end user.
+Every onboarding experience should be customised not only for each customer, but each individual end user.
 This means offering a variety of training types and styles, and most importantly, unlimited, one-on-one and/or in-person training.

 Adoption and Attrition Rates: Find out how many customers have boards that are totally paperless; many companies may buy a board portal but it is important to know how many have achieved the goal of going paperless.
 Also, be sure to ask for total customers that leave each year divided by the total number of customers.
 Companies have lots of tricky ways to make attrition rates look better than they are.